leelinde92/2359calculator/readme.md

 ### My approach
 - Observe that it's a scientific calculator with arithmetic rules
 - Note that there's no requirement to show statement before evaluation, but show it anyway.
-- Begin from UI, then tackle business logic.
+- Due to size of the feature, not much to do.
+To demonstrate my understanding of Gitflow workflow, the feature is broken down by individual tasks.
+Beginning from UI, then tackle business logic.